 Emma Day

-I am a historian of the twentieth century United States with a particular focus on the histories of sexuality, gender, race, and activism.
-My first book, In Her Hands: Women Protesting the AIDS Epidemic in the United States, explores the interplay between women’s activism and state action in the context of the US AIDS epidemic, forthcoming with University of California Press.
-I am also working on a second project examining women’s activism against sexual assault in prison.
+I am a historian of the twentieth century United States specialising in the intersections between sexuality and gender and medicine and disease.
+My first book, In Her Hands: Women’s Fight Against AIDS in the United States (California, 2023), explores the interplay between women’s health activism and political action in shaping the AIDS epidemic in the US.
+I am currently working on a new project which examines the making of medical knowledge on the reproductive and non-reproductive body in the twentieth century US.

 Publications

-• In Her Hands: Women Protesting the AIDS Epidemic in the United States (forthcoming, University of California Press).
+• Emma Day, In Her Hands: Women’s Fight Against AIDS in the United States (University of California Press, August 2023).

-• ‘Native Women, AIDS Activism, and the Coatlicue Theatre Company in the United States,’ The Theatre Annual: A Journal of Theatre and Performance of the Americas 71 (2018): 43-61.
+• Emma Day, ‘Native Women, AIDS Activism, and the Coatlicue Theatre Company in the United States,’ The Theatre Annual: A Journal of Theatre and Performance of the Americas, Vol. 71 (2018): 43-61.

 Twitter: @DrEmmaDay